jgordini/Notes/APL Quest/Float your Boat 2013-7.md

 **Quotes:**
 Tacit Version:
-1.  `⍵≠⌊` - Compare Argument with it's own Floor: Selfie
+1.  ≠∘⌊⍨ - Compare Argument with it's own Floor:  Selfie - ⍨
-2. Preprocess the right argument with `≠` using the floor: Jot
+2.  ≠∘⌊⍨ - Preprocess the right argument with `≠` using the floor: Jot - ∘
-3. Again preprocess the right argumet and same on both sides: Jot Selfie
+3. ⍨∘ - Again preprocess the right argument and same on both sides: Jot Selfie

 **Comment:**
+Selfie - ⍺ f⍨ ⍵  is  ⍵ f ⍺ **and** f⍨ ⍵  is  ⍵ f ⍵

 ```APL

 ```

 **Glyphs Used:**